 - 2 tablespoons capers drained and rinsed

 - 1 can crushed tomatoes (14 oz / 400g) or tomato passata/tomato puree

 - Cook the spaghetti al dente (it should have a bite to it) in a small amount of well-salted water.
 Reserve about a ½ cup of the pasta cooking water (!).

-- Heat the olive oil and butter in a large frying pan, add the garlic, chili flakes, and anchovies, cook over medium heat, stirring, for 1 minute.
+- Heat the olive oil and butter in a large frying pan, add the garlic, chili flakes, and anchovies, cook over medium-low heat, stirring, for 1 minute.

-- Add the olives, capers, tomatoes/passata, and pasta cooking water.
-Bring to a boil, reduce the heat to low and cook for 15 minutes (stirring from time to time) until the sauce has thickened.
+- Add the olives, capers, crushed tomatoes/passata, and pasta cooking water.
+Bring to a boil, reduce the heat to low and cook for 15 minutes (stirring from time to time) until the sauce is thickened.
 After this time, season the sauce lightly with salt and pepper.
-Be careful with adding salt (!), because anchovies, olives, and capers are already salty.
+Be careful with adding salt, because anchovies, olives, and capers are already salty.
 Take the pan off the heat.

 - Add the cooked pasta to the pan, toss with the sauce.

-- Sprinkle with chopped parsley and serve immediately.
+- Sprinkle with chopped parsley, grated parmesan, and serve immediately.

 - Servings: 2 dinner servings or 4 appetizer servings.
 These are light dinner serving, to make this more filling you can add canned tuna to the dish.

 - How to season the pasta to your liking: I added sugar to my recipe because my tomatoes were a little on the sour side.
-You can omit the sugar if you wish or add even 1 ts.
+You can omit the sugar.
 Add a pich at first and taste the sauce.
 If it tastes too sour or you feel it lacks ‘something’ it’s probably either lack of salt or sugar.
 If it turns out too sweet you can add more capers or balsamic vinegar (or lemon juice) to the sauce.

 - Calories count = 1 serving (1/2 of the recipe).